Prograto/shell-scripts-on-Unix/README.md

 🧠 Unix Shell Script – Extract Scheme Name and NAV (AMFI Data) 🧩 Overview

-This shell script downloads the latest Net Asset Value (NAV) data from AMFI (Association of Mutual Funds in India) and extracts only the following fields:
+This shell script downloads the latest Net Asset Value (NAV) data from AMFI (Association of Mutual Funds in India) and extracts only two fields:

 Scheme Name

 Net Asset Value (NAV)

-It then saves the results in a Tab-Separated Values (TSV) file named nav.tsv.
+It saves the results in a Tab-Separated Values (TSV) file named nav.tsv.

 ⚙️ Requirements

 To run this script on Windows, you’ll need Git Bash (which provides a Unix-like terminal).

-✅ Steps to install:
+✅ Install Git Bash:

 Download Git for Windows → https://git-scm.com/download/win

-During setup, choose “Use Git Bash only” or “Use Git from Windows Terminal”.
+During installation, choose “Use Git Bash only” or “Use Git from Windows Terminal”.

 After installation, open Git Bash.

-🚀 How to Run
+🚀 How to Run the Script in Git Bash
 1️⃣ Save the script as extract_nav.sh

-Create a file named extract_nav.sh and paste the following code:
+Create a new file named extract_nav.sh and paste the code below 👇

+🧾 Script: extract_nav.sh
 #!/usr/bin/env bash
 # extract_nav.sh
-# This script fetches NAV data from AMFI India, extracts Scheme Name and NAV, and saves them in a TSV file.
+# This script fetches NAV data from AMFI India, extracts Scheme Name and NAV,
+# and saves them in a TSV file.

+# URL containing mutual fund NAV data
 URL="https://www.amfiindia.com/spages/NAVAll.txt"

+# Output file name
 OUTFILE="nav.tsv"

-# Fetch and filter data
+# Fetch the data and extract required fields
 curl -s "$URL" | \
 awk -F';' '
+  # Process only valid lines (where first field is numeric)
   $1 ~ /^[0-9]+$/ {
     scheme = $4
     nav = $5